A-CubeTest/A-Cube/README.md

 #### Games ####
 Games are references to games installed inside our device, they are composed by:
-  * **Bundle-id**, name of the game package that identifies it uniquely within RePlay.
+  * **Bundle-ID**, name of the game package that identifies it uniquely within RePlay.
   * **Title**, game title, is shown inside RePlay to identify the game.
   * **Icon**, game icon, is shown inside RePlay to identify the game.
   * **Events**, the list of events associated with this game.